mawinkler/playground-one/docs/scenarios/as/tmas-github-action.md

         with:
           images: ${{ env.REGISTRY }}/${{ env.IMAGE_NAME }}

-      # At first, we build the image and save it as a tar ball
+      # Build the image and save it as a tar ball.
       - name: Build and store
         uses: docker/build-push-action@v5
         with: